MotorHeat/hyperapp-extra/README.md

 If component need to modify the app state then `view` should use action.
 View should map actions from global state to component state.

-I propose to achieve this by 2 simple steps:
+We can achieve this by 2 steps:
 1. Each view should have `map` function that is injected via props
-2. View should assign to `vnode` mapped action.
+2. View should assign to `vnode` a mapped action rather then action directly.
 I.e. instead of: `onclick: Increment` it should be `onclick: map(Increment)`.
-Map is a property that is passed via props.

 The proposed `mnt` function is used to construct a such `map` function.
 If component also embeds other components that follows above paradigm then parent component should pass own `props.map` as a third parameter to `mnt` function